Pets

 The bill is sponsored by the Tejon and Yurok Native American tribes, for whom the bear holds deep historical and cultural significance.

-“It’s important for people to realize that the grizzly bear isn’t just a symbol on a flag — it was a real animal that shaped California’s ecosystems and holds deep meaning for Tribal Nations across the state,” Tejon Tribe Chairman Octavio Escobedo III said in an April news release.
+“It’s important for people to realize that the grizzly bear isn’t just a symbol on a flag — it was a real animal that shaped California’s ecosystems and holds deep meaning for Tribal Nations across the state,” Tejon Tribe Chairman Octavio Escobedo III said in an April written statement.

 Find out what's happening in Across Californiafor free with the latest updates from Patch.